 Invisalign is a cosmetic dentistry solution that can correct crooked and shifting teeth.
 This solution uses a series of clear aligners that straighten teeth.
 Invisalign often straightens teeth in a shorter time frame than traditional braces.
 In addition, Invisalign aligners are removable for meals and brushing and flossing teeth.

 A new method of tooth bonding is BioClear.
 For this treatment, the base of the tooth is thickened with a composite, tooth-colored resin.
 This fills in the gaps left by black triangles.
 Plastic matrices are often used to ensure that the resulting tooth has a clear form and function.
 BioClear looks and feels natural on the teeth.

 For patients with severe cases of gum recession, the gums can be re-contoured or renewed using gum surgery.
 Usually, these patients need a gum graft.
 Dr. Paulen can refer patients to a local specialist for necessary surgical procedures.

-See real results of patients who have had treatment in Dr. Paulen’s office:
+See the real results of patients who have had treatment in Dr. Paulen’s office:

 Black Triangles FAQs

 Do black triangles go away on their own?

 No. Black triangles are a product of receding gums and loss of tooth enamel.
 Your gums do not grow back, nor does your tooth enamel.
 You will need to consult your dentist in Sandy Springs for recommendations and treatment to fix the black triangles in your smile completely.

 Can flossing cause black triangles?